Division of Regional Development Studies

 “Regional development abilities” are defined as the ability to:

-To improve the lives of people living in a specific region and achieve social development, it is necessary to first have a strong interest in the diverse issues of that region and to catch these regional issues.
-Second, it is necessary to have specialized knowledge of individuals, society, the environment, and the issues surrounding the people in the region, and be able to think about them from the perspectives of residents and society.
-It is also necessary to acquire the investigative and analytical techniques necessary to solve regional problems.
-Third, to enable the sustainability of the specific region, it is essential that you listen to the voices of the people living in that region, sufficiently engage in the exchange of opinions, form consensuses and coordinate with related organizations and groups.
-It is also necessary to have the communication skills for collaborative work.
+To improve the lives of people living in a specific region and achieve social development, it is essential to first develop a strong understanding of the diverse issues affecting that region and then address these regional concerns.
+Second, it is necessary to have specialized knowledge of individuals, society, the environment, and the issues affecting the people in the region, and to be able to consider them from the perspectives of both residents and society.
+It is also necessary to acquire the investigative and analytical techniques required to solve regional problems.
+Third, to ensure the sustainability of a specific region, it is essential to listen to the voices of the people living in that region, engage in a sufficient exchange of opinions, form a consensus, and coordinate with related organizations and groups.
+Effective communication skills are essential for successful collaborative work.

-The professionals with “high-level regional development abilities” that this major aim to develop are able to work to solve regional issues as a member of an organization and they also have the ability to lead organizations.
-They listen deeply to the situations in their specific regions and to the opinions of local residents, actively collaborate with related organizations and groups and work to identify and solve new regional issues, including unexpected issues, contributing to the sustainable development of their region.
+The professionals with “high-level regional development abilities” that this major aims to develop are able to work effectively to solve regional issues as a member of an organization, and they are also able to lead organizations.
+They listen deeply to the specific situations in their regions and the opinions of residents, actively collaborate with related organizations and groups, and work to identify and solve new regional issues, including unexpected ones, thereby contributing to the sustainable development of their region.

 This department’s concept of the development of human resources is as follows:

-1. Students graduated from bachelor’s program will learn about specialized research and regional issues in a well-balanced manner and acquire advanced regional creativity skills that enable them to work as administrative or corporate employees.
+- Students who graduate from bachelor’s programs learn about specialized research and regional issues in a well-balanced manner, and acquire advanced regional creativity skills that enable them to work as administrative or corporate employees.

-2. Students graduated from bachelor’s program will stay in the region they are studying for a long period and deeply learn about regional development to enable them to become employees who are able to contribute to their organizations and demonstrate high-level regional creativity.
+- Students who graduate from bachelor’s programs will likely stay in the region where they studied for a long period, gaining a deep understanding of regional development.
+This enables them to become employees who can contribute to their organizations and demonstrate high-level regional creativity.

-3. Students who are working professionals in governments or companies on leave from their workplaces for their graduate school studies will conduct research while gaining academic knowledge and learning academic methods to gain a broad perspective.
+- Students who are working professionals in government or companies, leaving their workplaces for graduate school studies, will conduct research while gaining academic knowledge and methods to gain a broad perspective.

-4. Students graduated from bachelor’s program will specialize in academic knowledge and scientific methods and advance to the graduate school’s doctoral program as they aim to work in a research position.
+- Students who graduate from a bachelor’s program will have specialized in academic knowledge and scientific methods, and they will advance to a graduate school’s doctoral program as they aim to work in a research position.

-5. Students (graduate from bachelor’s program or working professionals in governments or companies) will be active as part of a team of professionals who support education, based on their studies at graduate school.
+- Students (graduates from bachelor’s programs or working professionals in governments or companies) will be active as part of a team of professionals who support education, based on their graduate school studies.

 Diploma Policy

-The Department of Regional Development Studies awards a master’s degree (Regional Development Studies) to those who have completed a master’s degree in the field of Regional Development Studies, which integrates fields related to people, society, the environment, the arts, and education, with emphasis on content related to regional communities, social welfare policy, social and human rights security, and other areas of regional development studies.
-The master’s degree is also awarded to those who have mastered specialized knowledge in interdisciplinary fields closely related to other fields, such as agro-environment, geography for disaster prevention, and health and fitness science, from economic analysis and natural science approaches, or in educational support and development, such as developing effective programs that effectively utilize regional educational resources to solve various educational issues.
-The Master of Science degree is awarded to those who have conducted intensive research and acquired expertise in the field.
+The Department of Regional Development Studies awards a master’s degree (Regional Development Studies) to those who have completed a master’s degree in the field of Regional Development Studies, which integrates fields related to people, society, the environment, the arts, and education, with an emphasis on content related to regional communities, social welfare policy, social and human rights security, and other areas of regional development studies.
+Master’s degrees are also awarded to those who have mastered specialized knowledge in interdisciplinary fields closely related to other fields, such as the agro-environment, geography for disaster prevention, and health and fitness science, from economic analysis and natural science approaches, or in educational support and development, such as developing effective programs that effectively utilize regional educational resources to solve various educational issues.
+A master’s degree (philosophy) is awarded to those who have conducted intensive research and acquired expertise in the field.

-The Department of Regional Development Studies will confer either a master’s degree (regional development studies) or a master’s degree (academic).
+The Department of Regional Development Studies confers either a master’s degree (regional development studies) or a master’s degree (philosophy).

-2. Have the desire to contribute to the sustainable development of the region, both domestically and internationally, with flexible thinking skills in order to discover and solve regional problems.
+- Have the desire to contribute to the sustainable development of the region, both domestically and internationally, with flexible thinking skills to discover and solve regional problems.

-3. Have a strong interest in people, society, and the environment, and a desire to contribute to the sustainable development of local communities in Japan and abroad from an international perspective.
+- Have a strong interest in people, society, and the environment, and desire to contribute to the sustainable development of local communities in Japan and abroad from an international perspective.

-5. Respect for others and the ability to proactively contribute to the community as a member of society.
+- Respect for others and the ability to proactively contribute to the community as members of society.

-7. Acquire advanced communication skills for information gathering, discussion, and reporting results.
+- Acquire advanced communication skills for gathering information, facilitating discussions, and reporting results.

 Requirements for students who want to become researchers